IBM/merlin-docs/docs/guides/ide/debug.md

 **Answer**: You can turn on tracing by checking the **Debug trace** setting from the Debugger tab of Connection Settings.
 The Connection Settings page can be opened from **View > Command Palette… > IBM i: Connection Settings**.
 Debug trace will appear in the **Debug Console**.

 **Question**: I am getting a message “EQAVS1007E myHost on port 8005 could not be connected” when I start a debug session.
 **Answer**: IBM i Debug Service is not started yet.
-Please start it from the playbook first.

-**Question**: The start of the debug service fails and a log file is generated under the path /QIBM/UserData/IBMIDEBUGSERVICE/QDBGSRV/.eclipse.
-**Answer**: You can remove the whole Eclipse cache file directory under /QIBM/UserData/IBMIDEBUGSERVICE/QDBGSRV/.eclipse and restart the debug service.
+You need to start debug service before starting a debug session.

 **Question**: I am seeing a message “IBM i Debug Server has not been started yet.
 Please run the STRDBGSVR command from a user profile with enough authority.”.
 **Answer**: Just as what the message says, you need to run STRDBGSVR from a terminal session to start RDi Debug Server (QB5ROUTER) first.
 IBM i Debug Service requires a running RDi Debug Server.